Where to Stay in Mandalay

 Insider tip: Instead of a taxi to Mandalay Hill, consider hiring a motorbike taxi from the base and agreeing on a price to take you up and wait, or rent a bicycle to explore the pagodas and less accessible temples at your own pace.

-Safety in Mandalay
+Stay in Near Mandalay Hill

 SafeSolo Female Travel